Emergency Room Technician Training and Course Information

 An emergency room technician (ERT) is a member of the medical care team in emergency rooms at hospitals or urgent care clinics.
 Emergency room technicians collect lab samples from patients, check pulse and heart rates, monitor medical equipment and start intravenous lines, among other tasks, as directed by senior medical professionals.

-Overview of Emergency Room Technician Training
+Emergency Room Technician Training

 Training requirements for emergency room technicians vary by state.
 Most programs result in an occupational certificate.
 Some schools require students to have at least a high school diploma or GED prior to enrollment.
 Students typically complete a series of courses in emergency medical procedures and care that include clinical sessions and training as an emergency medical technician (EMT).
 ERT programs can generally be completed in less than two years.